 That said, the job market is shifting.
 LPNs in today's job market are often outflanked by candidates with more advanced degrees.
-For example, the BLS predicts that demand for Registered Nurses (RNs) will increase by 15% over that same ten-year time period.
-This equals the need for nearly 1 million RNs by 2030.
+For example, the BLS predicts that demand for Registered Nurses (RNs) will increase by 6% over that same ten-year time period.
+This equals the need for nearly 1.25 million more RN jobs through 2032.

 When it comes to earning potential, the job outlook for LPNs is not as strong as RNs.
-A registered nurse can earn up to 50% more than an LPN.
+A registered nurse can earn nearly 49% more than an LPN.

 4 Massive Challenges Facing LPNs